 Ref DMHD 1-B (ix) A set-in at first floor level on both sides would mitigate in keeping with the said policy, NOT to incorporate a full width first floor rear extension.
-The incorporation of a first floor set-in of 750mm on both east and west facing elevations ensures a roof design, though with a crown roof, but subordinate to the main roof and extension subservient to the mass of the original house.
+The incorporation of a first floor set-in of 3300mm on the east and side and 2825mm on the west facing elevations ensures a roof design without a crown roof and considerably subordinate to the main roof resulting in an extension significantly subservient to the mass of the original house.